 In the event that Swiss Post engages third parties to provide the services, it will be authorized to make available to them the data necessary for this purpose.
 These third parties are subject to the same obligations with regard to data protection as Swiss Post itself.
-Apart from this, personal data is not transferred to third parties or otherwise transmitted without your express consent.
+In addition, data will be disclosed to third parties only within the parameters described in the sections above (for example, IP addresses for analytics purposes).
 Transfer to other companies within Swiss Post Group is permitted.
 We will retain your information for no longer than necessary and it will remain confidential.
-This excludes the transmission of personal data to governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.
+This excludes the transmission of personal data to payment collection service providers, governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.

 You have the right to request information on the processing of your personal data and can seek its amendment, blocking or deletion.